pastly/wsss/posts/conversion-to-scalability.md

 I know how, but you don't.
 So stay tuned.
 This will become the most WS of all SS.

 The WSSS source code is on github: <https://github.com/pastly/wsss>.
-The version as of this post is tagged [post01](https://github.com/pastly/wsss/tree/post01).
+The version as of this post is branch [post01](https://github.com/pastly/wsss/tree/post01).